EduID-Mobile/Architecture-and-Requirements/version2/01-use-cases.md

 ## Use Cases for the edu-ID Mobile App

+For the edu-ID Mobile App four initial use cases were identified.
+The use cases were collected in cooperation with the participants of the eduhub SIG Mobile Learning.

 ### Mobile Learning Use Case

 iCorsi

 Mobler App

+Location-based learning

 ### Mobile Video Conferencing